 At each site, a water sample was collected in an EPA compliant 100 mL sampling bottle, the temperature of the sample was logged, and the location of the site was documented using GPS coordinates.
 Each sample was then placed in an ice cooler until it could be refrigerated (cooler time did not exceed 6 hours).

-To capture the whole picture of water quality in the two cities samples were collected from neighborhoods of differing Socio-Economic Status, based on education and income.
-We placed these neighborhoods into quadrants: Upper Middle Class, Middle Class, Poverty, and Extreme Poverty based on multiple key informant data.
+To capture the whole picture of water quality in the two cities samples were collected from neighborhoods of differing socio-economic status, based on level of education and income.
+Where did you get these data?
+We placed these neighborhoods into quadrants: Upper Middle Class, Middle Class, Poverty, and Extreme Poverty based on multiple key informant??
+How did you select key informants? data.
 These quadrants were utilized to maintain even distribution of SES in all neighborhoods and not a confounding factor.
+Unclear – please re-work

 Coliscan Easygel Method

-We utilized Coliscan Easygel Solution, which tests for coliform bacteria and specifically, E coli.
-5 mL of sample water was mixed with one bottle of Coliscan Easygel media using a sterile milliliter dropper and the combined liquid was placed onto a Petri dish; within 45 minutes the solution solidifies.
-The media in the solution contains an enzyme, that changes colors when in contact with coliform bacteria and within 24-48 hours the coliform bacteria colonies will turn a pink color and any E. coli colonies present will turn purple.
+We utilized Coliscan Easygel Solution (provide a citation), which tests for coliform bacteria and specifically, E coli.
+5 mL of sample water was mixed with one bottle of Coliscan Easygel medium using a sterile milliliter dropper and the combined liquid was placed in a Petri dish; within 45 minutes the solution solidifies.
+The enzyme in the medium in the changes colors when in contact with coliform bacteria and within 24-48 hours the coliform bacteria colonies will turn a pink color and any E. coli colonies present will turn purple.
 Colony counts were taken, logged, and recorded via photograph.
 The colony forming units or CFUs per 100 mL of water were then calculated.

-To determine how limited toilet facility relates to fecal bacteria presence in PA water observation of a toilet facility at the site that the water sample was collected was noted and variable for presence or absence of this improved sanitation was created.
-Improved sanitation was defined based on the World Bank definition, which is, the presence of a piped sewer system, septic tanks, latrines, and/or composting toilets.
+To determine how limited toilet facility relates to fecal bacteria presence in PA water – (a clearer connection needs to be made between these two variables) observation of a toilet facility at the site that the water sample was collected was noted and variable for presence or absence of this improved sanitation was created.
+Unclear statement.
+The definition of ‘Improved sanitation’ according to the World Bank is the presence of a piped sewer system, septic tanks, latrines, and/or composting toilets. (citation)

-Although some Dominicans utilize source water (rivers, ponds, lakes) for cooking, drinking, and washing we were only interested in the “improved water management sources” which give off the impression of being purified.
-Throwing out source water samples, and keeping samples from piped water sources we ended up with 32 Public-Assessable and drinking water sites and examined prevalence and odds ratio.
+Although some Dominicans utilize source water (rivers, ponds, lakes) for cooking, drinking, and washing we were only interested in testing the “improved water management sources” which are considered purified water.
+Discardingt source water samples, and keeping samples from piped water sources we ended up with 32 Public-Assessable and drinking water sites and examined prevalence and odds ratio.

+[State hypotheses and/or research questions]

+[Define variables, describe how they were operationalized and then provide a rationale for the statistical tests]

 Results

 Since the total coliform and E. coli samples were not normally distributed, E. coli and coliform bacteria was categorized into presence and absence of colonies.
 The Fisher Exact test showed that coliform bacteria presence is dependent on neighborhood poverty status (p-value= 0.0048).
 The Wilcoxon Rank Sum’s test showed that coliform colony counts are significantly higher in poor neighborhoods than in non-poor neighborhoods (p-value=0.0027).
-Escherichia coli concentration was 10 times higher in extremely poor neighborhoods relative to affluent neighborhoods and there is a significant correlation (0.01) between poverty and limited toilet facility, indicating that limited toilet facility relates to Escherichia coli presence in PA water
+Escherichia coli concentration was 10 times higher in extremely poor neighborhoods relative to affluent neighborhoods and there is a significant correlation (0.01?? report r value, with df and p-value) between poverty and limited toilet facility, indicating that limited toilet facility relates to Escherichia coli presence in PA water

-The odds of having contaminated water was 6 times higher for those who did not have toilets compared to those who did.
-There is an 82% prevalence of -coliform bacteria in water if there is no toilet availability.
+The odds of having contaminated water was 6 times higher for those who did not have access to toilets compared to those who did. (report OR, and p-value)There is an 82% prevalence of -coliform bacteria in water if there is no toilet availability.
 Thus supporting our hypothesis that limited toilets is related to poorer water quality.

 Discussion